jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 # Step 4 - Wrap Up
 Other things to discuss if time permits:
  * Faster retrieval - We can cache the user object via a Redis hash with mapping `user_id -> user object`.
 This enables faster retrieval vs. querying the database.
- * Breaking ties - When two players have the same score, we can break the tie by sorting them based on last played game.
+ * Breaking ties - When two players have the same score, we can break the tie by sorting them based on last played game or timestamp with older timestamp ranking higher.
  * System failure recovery - In the event of a large-scale Redis outage, we can recreate the leaderboard by going through the MySQL WAL entries and recreate it via an ad-hoc script